The intent of the Science curriculum

 The out-of-this-world, nationwide science experiment will enable the children to think more about how we could preserve human life on another planet in the future, what astronauts need to survive long-term missions in space and the difficulties surrounding growing fresh food in challenging climates.

-Mrs Levy, Science leader at Etz Chaim, says: “We are so thrilled to be taking part in Rocket Science.
+Our Science Leader says: “We are so thrilled to be taking part in Rocket Science.
 This experiment is a fantastic way of teaching our pupils to think more scientifically and share their findings with the whole school.”
 The children in Year 4 have been watering, measuring and logging their findings.
 Mrs Talisman, who runs the Gardening Club, is so excited to have the children taking part in such a learning experience.
 The children have really enjoyed planting the seeds and watching the rocket seeds grow before their eyes.

 Rocket Science is just one educational project from a programme developed by the UK Space Agency to celebrate British ESA astronaut Tim Peake’s Principia mission to the ISS.